+Table 9.3 - continued from previous page Advanced Description

-Setting Value Description Hostname string hostname or IP address of LDAP server Base DN string top level of the LDAP directory tree to be used when searching for resources (e.g. dc=test,dc=org) Bind DN string name of administrative account on LDAP server (e.g. cn=Manager,dc=test,dc=org) Bind pass- word string password for Root bind DN Allow Anony- mous Binding checkbox only available in Advanced Mode ; instructs LDAP server to not provide authentication and to allow read and write access to any client User Suffix string only available in Advanced Mode and optional; can be added to name when user account added to LDAP directory (e.g. dept. or company name) Group Suffix string only available in Advanced Mode and optional; can be added to name when group added to LDAP directory (e.g. dept. or company name) Password Suf- fix string only available in Advanced Mode and optional; can be added to password when password added to LDAP directory Machine Suf- fix string only available in Advanced Mode and optional; can be added to name when system added to LDAP directory (e.g. server, accounting) SUDO Suffix string only available in Advanced Mode ; use if LDAP-based users need superuser access Kerberos Realm drop-down menu only available in Advanced Mode ; select the realm created using the instructions in Kerberos Realms (page 156) Kerberos Keytab drop-down menu only available in Advanced Mode ; browse to the location of the keytab created using the instructions in Kerberos Keytabs (page 157) Encryption Mode drop-down menu only available in Advanced Mode ; choices are Off, SSL , or TLS ; note that either SSL or TLS and a Certificate must be selected in order for authentication to work Certificate drop-down menu only available in Advanced Mode ; select the certificate of the LDAP server or the CA that signed that certificate (required if authentication is used); ilf your LDAP server does not already have a certificate, create a CA using CAs (page 73), then the certificate using Certificates (page 76) and install the certificate on the LDAP server LDAP timeout integer increase this value (in seconds) if obtaining a Kerberos ticket times out DNS timeout integer increase this value (in seconds) if DNS queries timeout ldmap back- end drop-down menu and Edit only available in Advanced Mode ; select the backend to use to map Windows security identifiers (SIDs) to UNIX UIDs and GIDs; see Table 9.2 for a summary of the available backends; click the Edit link to configure that backend's editable options Continued on next page
+Setting Value Advanced Description Mode Encryption Mode drop-down √ choices are Off, SSL, or TLS; note that either SSL or TLS menu and a Certificate must be selected in order for authen- tication to work Certificate drop-down √ select the certificate of the LDAP server or the CA that menu signed that certificate (required if authentication is used); ilf your LDAP server does not already have a certificate, create a CA using CAs (page 74), then the certificate using Certificates (page 77) and install the certificate on the LDAP server LDAP timeout integer increase this value (in seconds) if obtaining a Kerberos ] ticket times out DNS timeout integer increase this value (in seconds) if DNS queries timeout 1 Idmap backend drop-down √ select the backend to use to map Windows security 1 menu and identifiers (SIDs) to UNIX UIDs and GIDs; see Table 9.2 Edit for a summary of the available backends; click the Edit link to configure the backend's editable options Samba Schema checkbox √ only check this box if you need LDAP authentication for SMB shares and have already configured the LDAP server with Samba attributes Auxiliary Parame- string additional options for sssd.conf(5) ters (https://jhrozek.fedorapeople.org/sssd/1.11.6/man/sssc conf.5.html) Schema drop-down if Samba Schema is checked, select the schema to use; menu choices are rfc2307 and rfc2307bis Enable checkbox uncheck to disable the configuration without deleting 1 it

-9.2.
-LDAP 153

-Value Description checkbox only available in Advanced Mode ; only check this box if you need LDAP authentication for SMB shares and have already config- ured the LDAP server with Samba attributes string additional options for sssd.conf(5) (https://jhrozek.fedorapeople.org/sssd/1.11.6/man/sssd.conf.5.html drop-down menu if Samba Schema is checked, select the schema to use; choices are rfc2307 and rfc2307bis checkbox uncheck to disable the configuration without deleting it checkbox string drop-down menu

-Click the Rebuild Directory Service Cache button after adding a user to LDAP who needs immediate access to FreeNAS[®].
+Click the Rebuild Directory Service Cache button after adding a user to LDAP who needs immediate access to FreeNAS $^{\text{@}}$ .
 Otherwise this occurs automatically once a day as a cron job.